-Tom is married to Karen and they have a grown-up son and daughter and three grandchildren.
+Tom is married to Karen and they have a grown-up son and daughter and four grandchildren.
 Tom is American and Swiss and professor of Chemistry, having been Dean of Basic Science, at the EPFL.
 A man of his age should really stop playing basketball.

 Christoph Jung | Elder

 Christoph is married to Carla and they have two sons.
 Christoph is German, Carla is American.
 What a combination.
 Not only that, they both work for international football organisations.
 Could The Beautiful Game be in more, ahem, competent hands?